GridWatch Public Data

 Data Applications and Research Opportunities

-The GridWatch Accra Dataset offers a wealth of opportunities for researchers, economists, data scientists, and policymakers to gain insights into power reliability and quality in developing urban contexts.
+The GridWatch datasets offer a wealth of opportunities for researchers, economists, data scientists, and policymakers to gain insights into power reliability and quality in developing contexts.
 Some potential applications include:

 • Evaluating the impact of infrastructure investments on power reliability